8 Things to Include in your EAP

 When it comes to your Emergency Actions Plan, any play can serve as a reminder.
 This blog focuses on 8 things to include in your EAP.

-An A+, 10/10 Emergency Action Plan covers any emergency including but not limited to: active shooter, missing child, medical emergency of a participant, medical emergency of a spectator, weather related policies including heat/cold, lightning, tornado or hurricanes and more.
+An A+, 10/10 Emergency Action Plan covers all possible emergency scenarios including but not limited to: active shooter, missing child, medical emergency of a participant, medical emergency of a spectator, weather related policies including heat/cold, lightning, tornado, hurricanes and more.